scipp/scipp/docs/reference/developer/adr/0011-renaming-of-dimensions-in-transform_coords.rst

 Consider the following which is a simplified graph of what is used in time-of-flight neutron scattering.
 Allowing ``a`` ➔ ``c`` renaming, the left graph renames the time dimension ``tof`` to the wavelength dimension ``λ``.
-This is a common conversion and makes sense for scientists in neutron scattering.
+This is a common conversion and likely makes sense to many scientists in neutron scattering.
 If, however, the graph is altered to the one on the right, the ``pos`` dimension is renamed to ``λ`` while ``tof`` is left as is.
 This is surprising and usually undesired.